Skip to content

 Sweep

 Sweep is a shepherd tone "infinity filter".
 The idea of sweep is to apply a bunch of peak / notch filters onto a signal, and have them taper in and out as they move up or down in pitch, giving the listener a perception that the sound is rising or falling infinitely.
 Sweep is Lese's first ever audio plugin, and it works with the VST3, AU, and AAX plugin standards on modern versions of Windows and macOS.
+Assume that this manual is representing the latest version of the plugin available on our website.

 This manual serves as a full explanation into every parameter and system featured within the scope of the plugin.
 It will be updated along with the program itself.